 ToggleTypes of RV Air Conditioners

-The most popular type of RV air conditioner is an overhead unit installed on the roof.
-This type blows air down directly into the RV or distributes it through a ducting system.
+The most popular type of air conditioner is an overhead RV A/C installed on the roof.
+This type blows air directly into the RV or distributes it through a ducting system.
 In recent years, we’ve seen an emergence of window and wall-mounted units, especially in smaller RVs.
 While less common, portable RV air conditioners can also be found in modern RVs.

 Need help determining which is best for you?
-Let’s review the best RV air conditioners.
+Let’s review the best RV air conditioners by type.

 RV Roof Air Conditioners